 What are healthy carbohydrates for a diabetic?

 What are you supposed to be eating?
+Especially to keep your blood sugar levels in a healthy range?

 These are common questions that can be confusing so let's get straight to business and dig in and answer those questions now.
 Let's walk through some of the individual aspects and then we'll wrap it up into something simple and practical at the end, okay?